 None of the lawyers can possibly know whether Conway was lying when she used the words “massacre,” or called the Obama order a “ban,” or when she referred to “alternative facts.”
 Only Conway knows it they were flubs, mistakes, bad choices of words or intentional deceptions.

-The signatories seem to know that have little or nothing.
+The signatories seem to know that they have little or nothing on which to base a complaint.
 “We are mindful of the Rule’s breadth and aware that disciplinary proceedings under this Rule could lead to mischief and worse.
 Generally speaking, we do not believe that lawyers should face discipline under this Rule for public or private dishonesty or misrepresentations,” they admit early in the letter.
 However, they say,

 “… we believe that lawyers in public office—Ms. Conway is Counselor to the President—have a higher obligation to avoid conduct involving dishonesty, fraud, deceit, or misrepresentation than other lawyers.
 Although the DC Rules contain no Comment specifically relating to 8.4(c), the American Bar Association’s Model Rules of Professional Conduct (MR) make this point.
 MR 8.4(c), Comment 7 states that “Lawyers holding public office assume legal responsibilities going beyond those of other citizens.
 A lawyer’s abuse of public office can suggest an inability to fulfill the professional role of lawyers.”